Video shows man having sex with corpse on NYC subway

-The NYPD is looking for a man seen on video performing sex acts on a corpse on a subway in the city, according to law enforcement sources with knowledge of the investigation.
+The NYPD is looking for a man seen on video performing sex acts on a corpse on a subway in the city, law enforcement sources with knowledge of the investigation told NBC New York.

 Investigators believe the body may have been on the train for hours before the disturbing incidents captured on the R train, the sources said.